 - We provide access to authoritative information about COVID-19 and vaccines across our app.

 - We have specially trained teams working to identify and remove false or misleading content as well as accounts that spread misinformation.
 Our community members can also report misinformation to us from our app.

 - Our fact-checking partners help us assess the accuracy of content and include Politifact, Lead Stories, Science Feedback, and the AFP.
 If fact-checking is inconclusive, we will limit the distribution of content into anyone’s For You feed to reduce the potential for misinformation to spread.

 - We work with industry-leading threat detection platforms to identify networks and suspicious activity.

 - We take multiple approaches to make anti-vaccine and COVID-19 misinformation harder to find.
 In addition to removing content, we redirect searches associated with vaccine or COVID-19 disinformation to our Community Guidelines and do not autocomplete anti-vaccine hashtags in search.

 For people on TikTok who choose to explore hashtags related to coronavirus, we surface an in-app notice that provides direct access to WHO’s website or local public health agencies while also reminding them to report content that violates our Community Guidelines.

 Protecting our global team

-As a global company, we prioritize the safety of our employees and the world around us.
-With this in mind, we've introduced a work from home policy for our global teams and suspended cross-border business trips.
+As a global company, we prioritise the safety of our employees and the world around us.
+With this in mind, we’ve introduced a work from home policy for our global teams and suspended cross-border business trips.
 We continue to evaluate the current environment, and in conjunction with guidance from trusted health authorities, we will adjust our measures as needed.